hxtree/galaxyops/platform/bundle-project/README.md

 # @cats-cradle/bundle-project

-BundleProject is a tool to bundle a single pnpm workspace project.
+BundleProject is a tool for bundling a single pnpm workspace project.

-This allows a RushJS monorepo using pnpm to package a deployable project using CDK into something that can be used for in AWS CodePipelines.
+It was designed for a RushJS monorepo that uses PNPM to help create small fast deployable projects using AWS CDK for in AWS CodePipelines.

 ## Opinions

-Often for a RushJS monorepo CI/CD that starts with Github CI and flow into a AWS CodePipeline, it seems simplest to mirror the repository in AWS CodeCommit and have CodePipeline build from pushes to main.

-This approach has several drawbacks:
+The RushJS monorepo CI/CD process starts in Github CI and next went to AWS CodePipeline, Although it was quicker to get a mirror of the repository in AWS CodeCommit and have CodePipeline build trigger from pushes to main, that approach has several drawbacks:

-- This means that in order for a pipeline to build from that source it must clone the repo in CodePipeline.
+- It means that in order for a pipeline to build from that source it must clone the entire monorepo within CodePipeline.
-- In order for a RushJS monorepo to perform diffs to see which projects change, it must fetch all git histories, which is often a large file.
+- It means the download must fetch all git histories which is an even larger file to allow RushJS to perform diffs to determine which projects changed,
-- Then once it gets all histories it must build all applicable projects and download the dependencies.
+- It means that a step need to build all applicable projects and download the dependencies.

-An alternative approach, is to use Github CI to bundle each project changed individually along with workspace and non-workspace dependencies and place that in a S3 bucket.
-Then use a CodePipeline that is triggered on object put to deploy the project.
-This prevents the need for a CodePipeline to fetch and process large amounts of code.
+Instead BundleProject was favored.
+It enables for a single dedicated Github CI build stage to individually bundle, compress each project changed (along with workspace and non-workspace dependencies), and put the compress object in a S3 bucket.
+A CodePipeline then is triggered on each object put to deploy the project.
+This prevents the need for a CodePipeline to fetch and process large amounts of code and drastically speeds up CI/CD pipelines allow engineers to ship code faster.

 ## References